seanbreckenridge/exobrain/online_databases/README.md

   * query by genre
   * connect by people who worked on two projects
   * anything else metadata and an RDMBS lets you do
 * share/compare you lists to others (but how much do I care about this.... ?
-Could just create a SSG against local data and host that on my website instead of investing in another content silo)
+Could just create a SSG against local data and host that on my website instead of investing in another content silo).
+Or.... get/maintain a list of entries/IDs and back-fill info into the databases based on local changes.
+Local First, then update remotely to maintain the community aspect.

 My general sentiment is, I want to move closer to what I did with my [music/albums](https://github.com/seanbreckenridge/albums) solution, but using local CSV/Sqlite files instead of google sheets.